State

 The returns block lists every context the state can produce.
 A process when rule exists for each — if a context appears in returns but has no corresponding when rule in any process, the specification is incomplete and the parser will reject it.
 The same applies to states — if a state is defined but never referenced in any process, the parser will reject it.

-The uses block declares what the state uses while resident — a screen, an adapter etc. or a combination.
-What is used depends on whether the state is presenting UI, triggering background work, or both.
+The uses block declares what the state activates while resident, such as a screen, an adapter, a provider, or a combination.
+What is used depends on whether the state is presenting UI, triggering background work, computing local data, or coordinating runtime calls.

 receives